SvetlanaIM/python_UI_tests/README.md

 #### To run the tests locally, follow these steps:
 1. Clone the project repository.
-2. Open the "python_api" directory.
+2. Open the repository's directory.
 3. Install the required dependencies:
 ```
 pip install --no-cache-dir -r requirements.txt